Guardianship

 Limited

 Grants the authority to make specific decisions identified in a court order and may be time-limited.
-Guardianships are supposed to be no broader than necessary to meet the needs resulting from a person’s incapacity.
-Courts can appoint limited guardians for people who are capable of caring for themselves, or arranging for their care in some ways but not in others.
+Guardianship/Conservatorship is supposed to be no broader than necessary.

 Full

-Grants the authority to make all make decisions provided under the law.
-Full guardianship denies a person significant rights, which may include the right to vote, marry, get a driver’s license, enter into contracts, or decide who will provide care.
+Grants the authority to make all decisions provided under the law.
+Full guardianship/conservatorship denies a person’s significant rights, which may include the right to vote, marry, get a driver’s license, enter contracts, or decide who will provide care.
 It should be entered into only if alternatives to guardianship, or limited guardianship, are not sufficient.

 THE PROCESS